Zander073/QTrader/README.md

   3. Navigate to a section in your command prompt where you want the project to exist.
   4. Clone the repository: ```git clone https://github.com/Zander073/QTrader.git```
   5. Once the repository has successfully been cloned, launch the project by entering the following in the command prompt: ```jupyter notebook```
   6. You can now run the code!
-To end your session, go to 'file' -> 'save' or press 'command'+'s'
+To end your session, go to 'file' -> 'save' or press 'command'+'s'.
+To end the session from the command prompt enter: 'control'+'c'